The smallest eigenvalues of Hamming graphs, Johnson graphs and other distance-regular graphs with classical parameters: Introduction

 \section{Introduction}

-This note looks at the smallest eigenvalue (or the second largest one in absolute value) of the graphs defined by the relations in classical $P$- and $Q$-polynomial association schemes.
-The most well-known of these schemes is the Hamming scheme.
+In this paper we study the smallest eigenvalue as well as the second largest one in absolute value of the adjacency matrix of several important families of graphs, all belonging to the classical $P$- and $Q$-polynomial association schemes \cite[Chapter 6]{BCN}.

+The most well-known example of a $P$-polynomial association scheme is the Hamming scheme.
+We investigate the eigenvalues of the graphs that have the vectors in $\Ff_q^d$ as vertices and two vertices are adjacent if they have Hamming distance $j$.
+The smallest eigenvalues are important for determining the max-cut of certain graphs in the Hamming scheme.
+These graphs provide examples where the performance ratio of the Goemans-Williamson algorithm is tight \cite{AS}.
+The smallest eigenvalues are also used for determining the max-$k$-cut \cite{vDS} and the chromatic number of the graphs in the Hamming scheme \cite{vDS}.

+The second important scheme belonging to the family of $P$-polynomial association schemes is the Johnson scheme.
+Here the vertices are the $d$-subsets of $\{ 1, 2, \ldots, n \}$.
+We investigate the eigenvalues of the graph where two $d$-sets are adjacent if they differ in exactly $j$ elements.
+As for the Hamming scheme, these graphs provide examples for which the performance ratio of the Goemans-Williamson algorithm is tight and their smallest eigenvalues are central for determining their max-cuts \cite{Karloff}.
+These graphs are also important for investigating subsets with exactly one forbidden intersection, a variation of the classical Erd\H{o}s-Ko-Rado theorem due to Frankl and F\"{u}redi \cite{FF}.

+The other graphs under investigation are Grassmann graphs, dual polar graphs, and various forms graphs, most prominently the bilinear forms graphs.
+Again, the smallest eigenvalues can be used to investigate the max-cuts and intersecting families in these graphs.
+The $P$-polynomial graphs obtain their importance from various applications.
+For example, Grassmann graphs are of interest due to their applications in network coding theory \cite{Silva2008} and their role in the recent proof of the $2$-to-$2$-games conjecture \cite{Khot2018}.

+In the following we give a short summary of our main results on the specific families.